IslandRock1/py-widget/README.md

 ## Showcase

 The simple examples in the tests directory gives these visualizations.
+(Sorry for the ugly colors, i know nothing about UI.. these can easily be changed!)

 ### tests/completeSuite.py